-If a party makes a written motion for temporary relief, and the judge grants the motion, the first hearing may be a hearing on temporary relief.
-Temporary relief hearings deal with matters such as allocation of custodial responsibility, child support, medical support, spousal support, and possession of the marital residence.
+If a party makes a written motion for temporary relief, and the court grants the motion, the first hearing may be a hearing on temporary relief.
+Temporary relief hearings deal with matters such as allocation of custodial responsibility, allocation of time spent with the children, child support, medical support, spousal support, and possession of the marital residence.